mindee/mindee-api-ruby/docs/energy_bill_fra_v1.md

 * `name` (String): The name of the energy consumer.
 Fields which are specific to this product; they are not used in any other product.

+### Energy Consumer Field
+The entity that consumes the energy.

+A `EnergyBillV1EnergyConsumer` implements the following attributes:

+* `address` (String): The address of the energy consumer.
+* `name` (String): The name of the energy consumer.
+Fields which are specific to this product; they are not used in any other product.

 ### Energy Supplier Field
 The company that supplies the energy.